MicrosoftDocs/ATADocs/ATPDocs/atp-activities-search.md

 # Azure ATP monitored activities search and filter

+> [!NOTE]
+> The Azure ATP features explained on this page are also accessible using the new [portal](https://portal.cloudappsecurity.com).

 Activities detected by Azure ATP on your network can be searched and filtered for easy drill-down and organization during your research and investigation into security alerts.